ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 - **MultiversX and Stellar sign request**

 A MultiversX transaction is uniquely identified thanks to `crypto-coin-identity` UR type, i.e. ed25519 as elliptic curve and 508 as coin type.
-Identically, a Stellar transaction is identified by `with ed25519 as elliptic curve and 148 as coin type.
+Identically, a Stellar transaction is identified with ed25519 as an elliptic curve and 148 as a coin type.

 Several fields are required for requesting the signature of a MultiversX or Stellar transaction: